corentinbouton/uk-politics/README.md

 Potential areas for future work include:
 - Fine-tuning the model parameters for improved performance and to fix the overfitting.
 - Exploring additional features or models to enhance classification accuracy.
-- Conducting sentiment analysis to understand the tone and sentiment of political speeches.